 There are so many aspects of my current work that I enjoy.
-Our Unit is responsible for delivering the Critical Coastal Protection Programme, through which the Government of the Republic of Trinidad and Tobago is delivering tangible solutions to sustainably address the impacts of coastal erosion and coastal flooding.
+Our unit is responsible for delivering the Critical Coastal Protection Programme, through which the Government of the Republic of Trinidad and Tobago is delivering tangible solutions to sustainably address the impacts of coastal erosion and coastal flooding.
 I love that this programme is stakeholder centric.
-We have the opportunity to interact with members of coastal communities and build solutions that are not only technical sound, but have social value.
-The projects that we implement are demand driven, I love that we are building solutions that are needed.
+We have the opportunity to interact with members of coastal communities and build solutions that are not only technically sound but have social value.
+The projects that we implement are demand-driven, I love that we are building solutions that are needed.

 In what way is remaining connected to your alumni network important to you?

 I have made lifelong friendships through the programme.
-However, I am hoping that through the alumni network I am able to connect with a wider network.
-I am looking forward to further opportunities through the alumni network to be involved and strengthen the alumni brand.
+However, I am hoping that through the alumni network I am able to connect with a wider network of people.
+I am looking forward to furthering opportunities through the alumni network to be involved and strengthen the alumni brand.
 Also, it is good to be able to have a network to tap into when travelling.
-Having completed the programme I do hope to realise my dream of traveling to at least 100 countries by the time I am 50!
+Having completed the programme I do hope to start completing my dream of travelling to at least 100 countries by the time I am 50!